Keep the Love Alive with Your Annual Plan and Avoid Sharknado

-You’re a couple of months into your 2019 plans - the honeymoon phase.
-Your plan still looks good, you’re excited to see it as often as possible, can’t stop talking about it, probably taking annoying selfies with your plan.
+You’re a couple of months into your 2019 annual plans - the honeymoon phase.
+Your annual plan still looks good, you’re excited to see it as often as possible, can’t stop talking about it, probably taking annoying selfies with your plan.
 I get it - it’s pretty exciting.
 You are bound to learn throughout the year things you didn’t know about your plan when you first fell in love.
 Perhaps the way it's executed isn’t the way you would do it, or others aren’t excited about it and it’s bringing you down - making you second guess.

 Here are a couple of my favorite masterpieces: